The University of Sheffield

 Student Reviews

-Below you can see course specific reviews for 85 graduates of Economics and Politics BA (Hons) at The University of Sheffield for each of the survey questions in comparison to the average for all UK degree courses in Economics.
+Below you can see course specific reviews of 200 graduates of Economics and Politics BA (Hons) and other courses in Economics at The University of Sheffield for each of the survey questions in comparison to the average for all UK degree courses in Economics.

 Overall student satisfaction